Efik literature: Poetry

 The art of Poetry which consisted of two types among the Efik i.e commemorative and epic poetry was transformed during the second era.
 Efik poems are usually made up of stanzas, with each stanza having four-lines.
 The written poetic style of the Efik is derived from the aboriginal style found in oral literature.
 Among the earliest poets in this era was E.N.
 Amaku whose poems include Ekwado, a collection of twelve short poems on everyday scenes and occurrences; Uwem do ke tinapa, based on the popular canned pilchards of the time; Kop!
-Enyọñ Asibọñ edem k'otop ikañ, a poem on an episode which occurred among the Lebanese community in Calabar; and several other poems.
+Enyọn̄ Asibọn̄ edem k'otop ikan̄, a poem on an episode which occurred among the Lebanese community in Calabar; and several other poems.
 Commemorative poetry became an important aspect of the coronation of Efik kings, chiefs and notable personalities in the society.
 Commemorative poetry aimed at praising a chosen personality by praising his exploits, reciting his ancient ancestry and declaring the exploits of his ancestors.
 Notable poets of this era were Elizabeth E. Archibong, Mbukpa E. Eyo, John I. Ikpeme, Efiom Efanga Ita and Ewa Efiom.